Polar Bear Hunts – Spring and Late Summer

 Partnering with the Inuit

 Hunting polar bear in the Arctic is a privilege that so few outdoorsman will ever have the chance of experiencing.
-All of our guides and guide helpers are Inuit and posses government certification on safety standards used when out on the land.
+All of our guides and guide helpers are Inuit and are very experienced on the land.

 The Inuit are the only people in Canada who can legally harvest a Polar Bear based on cultural and subsistence purposes and is done through strictly enforced regulations and highly monitored tag allocations.
 A sustainable harvest quota system set by Canadian scientists and local Inuit Wildlife Management Boards are based on the principles of conservation and Aboriginal subsistence hunting, and are not market-driven.
 Measures are in place to allow a limited number of Polar Bear tags from the overall annual harvest quota to be allocated for non-Aboriginal hunters thereby not affecting the management objectives and conservation of the species.

 All the meat derived from a sport hunted Polar Bear goes directly to the Inuit guide and his family or the community food bank.Inuit Culture